matthijsbrouwer/arduino_api/README.md

 <img src="../master/images/scheme.jpeg?raw=true">

 A Python application communicates with the Arduino over the serial port based on the implemented protocol.
 This Python application does also provide a webserver that can be accessed over a network (although exposing this service directly to the full internet is strongly discouraged) using a browser.
+Finally storage of the measurements on the filesystem or externally in an eLABJournal experiment is also handled by this application.

 ## Python application